Diffuse sky radiation: As a part of total radiation on a horizontal surface

+where GHI is the global horizontal irradiance, DHI is the diffuse horizontal irradiance, DNI is the direct normal irradiance, $z$ is the solar zenith angle, and DirHI is the direct horizontal irradiance.

+As a part of total radiation on a southward tilted surface

-One of the equations for total solar radiation is:
+One of the equations for total solar radiation on a southward tilted surface is:

 where Hb is the beam radiation irradiance, Rb is the tilt factor for beam radiation, Hd is the diffuse radiation irradiance, Rd is the tilt factor for diffuse radiation and Rr is the tilt factor for reflected radiation.